Elicon-IL/EDA-Tools/README.md

 ###List Library Gates

 - This report generates a list of all the library gates in the netlist.
-- For any of the gates we enusre to show all of its ports.
+- For any of the gates we ensure that all the ports are shown.

 Report Example -
 ```